 GeneCards Summary for CREBBP Gene

 CREBBP (CREB Binding Protein) is a Protein Coding gene.
-Diseases associated with CREBBP include rubinstein-taybi syndrome and crebbp-related rubinstein-taybi syndrome.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is BRD4.
+Diseases associated with CREBBP include rubinstein-taybi syndrome and rubinstein-taybi syndrome due to crebbp mutations.
+Among its related pathways are Adherens junction and cAMP signaling pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+An important paralog of this gene is BRD3.

 UniProtKB/Swiss-Prot for CREBBP Gene

 Acetylates histones, giving a specific tag for transcriptional activation.
 Also acetylates non-histone proteins, like NCOA3 and FOXO1.
 Binds specifically to phosphorylated CREB and enhances its transcriptional activity toward cAMP-responsive genes.
-Acts as a coactivator of ALX1 in the presence of EP300.
+Acts as a coactivator of ALX1.
 Acts as a circadian transcriptional coactivator which enhances the activity of the circadian transcriptional activators: NPAS2-ARNTL/BMAL1 and CLOCK-ARNTL/BMAL1 heterodimers.
 Acetylates PCNA; acetylation promotes removal of chromatin-bound PCNA and its degradation during nucleotide excision repair (NER) (PubMed:24939902).